Jax Taylor On James Kennedy: ‘Pump Rules’ Star Hints Of Physical Abuse

 — Us Weekly (@usweekly) January 31, 2017

-“You can’t get people “fired” use your head!
+“You can’t get people ‘fired’ use your head!
 He did it to himself, how many chances does one get.
 He’s a liability Lisa is looking out 4 SUR,” Jax Taylor revealed about Kennedy being fired from SUR, sharing that he had no influence in whether James had been fired by Lisa.

 “Lisa uses your pathetic lives to make $, she’s another BS artist, partners n loans everywhere.
 She owns 51% of SUR, let’s not talk nightclubs n restaurants, I retired at 40 thanks to them.
 Ur 37, make a move already, take whatever $ u do have n get out there on ur own?
 What r u waiting 4,” another person wrote to Jax Taylor, clearly pointing out that other people are benefiting financially from his behavior on Vanderpump Rules.